NaifAbdullah1/WakeGuard/README.md

 Pending tasks:

-☐ AlarmAlertActivity (The screen that appears to the user when the alarm goes off.
+☐ Vincent: AlarmAlertActivity: (The screen that appears to the user when the alarm goes off.
 A representation of this screen can be found in the Wireframe).

 Please name the .java file as "AlarmAlertActivity.java" and the XML file as "activity_alarm_alert.xml"

-☐ Settings Activity
+☐ Benjamin: Settings Activity: (Screen can be found in Wireframe)

 ☐ Alarm Notification